IFES WORLD ASSEMBLY

 A non-refundable deposit of US$400 per participant is required by 30 April 2023 in order to confirm each place.

-For participants in receipt of an IFES conference scholarship, their contribution is due by 30 April 2023 in order to confirm their scholarship offer.
-This contribution is US$100 for all scholarship recipients.
+For participants in receipt of an IFES conference scholarship, their contribution of US$100 is due by 30 April 2023 in order to confirm their scholarship offer.

 Any remaining balance must be paid in full by 30 June 2023.